MicrosoftDocs/visualstudio-docs/docs/debugger/debug-live-azure-applications.md

 1. Open the project you would like to snapshot debug.

    > [!NOTE]
-   > In order to snapshot debug, you need to open the **same version of source code** that is published to your Azure Azure App Service.
+   > In order to snapshot debug, you need to open the **same version of source code** that is published to your Azure App Service.

-1. In the Cloud Explorer, right click the Azure App Service your project is deployed to and select **Attach Snapshot Debugger** to start the Snapshot Debugger.
+1. In the Cloud Explorer, right-click the Azure App Service your project is deployed to and select **Attach Snapshot Debugger** to start the Snapshot Debugger.

    ![Launch the snapshot debugger](../debugger/media/snapshot-launch.png "Launch the snapshot debugger")